Moving With Ease: The Complete Checklist

 As we all know and have mentioned before, the act of moving has a lot of pesky details.

 Here’s the handy checklist to help you remember all of those pesky details.
 Lleave a comment here and tell me what else you’ve done to help with your moves.

-• Secure moving boxes at the local Wal-Mart after 12 midnight for FREE!
+Secure moving boxes at your local big box store for free!
 Always get more boxes than you think you will need.

-• Confirm 2 days prior to your move with your movers and friends (if they’re helping you move).
+Confirm two days prior to your move with your movers and friends (if they’re helping you move).
 Re-confirm delivery date of your furniture if moving across country.

 Hopefully this combined with our other moving tips will help you rock your move and you'll be living it up in luxury in NO TIME!